Skip to main content

 • Any other relevant factors

-Note: State laws may change at any time through the decisions of higher courts, the enactment of new legislation, and other means.
-You may want to contact an Alaska attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws may change through higher court decisions, new legislation, and other means.
+You may want to contact an Alaska divorce attorney or conduct research to verify your state laws.

 Research the Law